GLOBAL2000/chef-kerberos/README.md

 Simple kerberos chef recipe
 ===========================

-This will be extended over time to support more options and a kerberos server.
+This will be extended over time to support more options.

 Usage example (client)
 ----------------------